SVProgressHUD/SVProgressHUD/README.md

 * `SVProgressHUDStyleLight`: White background with black spinner and text
 * `SVProgressHUDStyleDark`: Black background with white spinner and text

+On iOS 12.0+/tvOS 10.0+, you can also use `SVProgressHUDStyleAutomatic` to choose between Light and Dark automatically.
+Use this setting for automatic support of Dark Mode on iOS.
+Manually assigning `SVProgressHUDStyleAutomatic` on older operating systems will cause an exception to be thrown.

 If you want to use custom colors use `setForegroundColor` and `setBackgroundColor:`.
 These implicitly set the HUD's style to `SVProgressHUDStyleCustom`.

 ## Haptic Feedback